 How Much Money Has MrBeast Given Away?

-MrBeast's Biggest Charitable Projects and Donations
+MrBeast's Biggest Charitable Projects and Philanthropy

 Here's where it gets really interesting.
 Remember #TeamTrees?
 That wasn't just another YouTube stunt - MrBeast got people to plant 20 million actual trees.
-Like, real trees in the ground.
+Then came #TeamSeas, which raised over $30 million to remove plastic from oceans.
 And now with Beast Philanthropy, he's straight-up telling everyone, "I want to make as much money as possible so I can give it all away before I die."
-Who says that?
-MrBeast does, apparently.

 The scale of his philanthropy is staggering: